 This is the last installment of our Can Coworking Spaces Be Profitable? blog post series, where we discuss topics like how to find industry statistics, determine cost drivers, conduct competitor analysis and more.
 Scroll down to read past installments.

 An important aspect of determining whether a coworking business is right for you is figuring out whether you have something useful to contribute to the market.
-Essentially, are there opportunities within the industry that you can take care of?
-Are there needs that the current coworking businesses do not meet?
 Take a close look at the existing competition as well as the requirements of potential clients to determine these opportunities and unmet needs.

-Additionally, take a look at childcare arrangements from coworking spaces and whether there is a demand for this in your area.
-While this will complicate your space somewhat with a requirement for childcare providers and a designated area with toys, potentially even a daycare license, you might be able to charge a premium that makes it worth it.
+Additionally, take a look at demand for childcare arrangements in your area.
+While this will complicate your space somewhat, you might be able to charge a premium that makes it worth it.
 To find even more potential unmet needs in your area, go back to those suggestions from one coworking space user to another of what to look for.
 This will give you access to a long list of potentially unmet needs in just minutes.